-A Samui Taxi runs on set prices, but that doesn’t mean you can’t try to haggle the price, however, in my experience they were quite steadfast in their ways and usually the price would stand.
+A Samui Taxi runs on set prices, but that doesn’t mean you can’t try to haggle the price; however, in my experience, they were quite steadfast in their ways and usually, the price would stand.
 You can except for the few extra dollars of travel or select other modes of transport.

 Take a Ride on the back of the Ute

 The maroon coloured utes or Tuc-tucs are seen all over the island are safer than they appear upon taking your first glance at the unique vehicle.
-The canopy covered utes are set-up at various locations on the island and are seen often throughout the day in popular tourist zones.
+The canopy-covered utes are set up at various locations on the island and are seen often throughout the day in popular tourist zones.
 To organise a lift, you tell the nearby driver of your intended location point and pay a set fee upon sitting on the back, before heading to your next location, whether it’s your Koh Samui accommodation or Chaweng for a little shopping or fun at the beach.

-The fees are pre-determined for this mode of transportation, but it is half the price of a regular taxi service and while it won’t take you directly to the lobby of the resort, but it will get you close enough as these vehicles never veer off the main road.
+The fees are pre-determined for this mode of transportation, but it is half the price of a regular taxi service, and while it won’t take you directly to the lobby of the resort, but it will get you close enough as these vehicles never veer off the main road.
 In other words, you could call these utes the buses of Koh Samui.

 Try your luck on a scooter or motorcycle

-You can find various hire locations everywhere you go and naturally, it’s much cheaper at places and stores or the main street than your Koh Samui resort.
+You can find various hire locations everywhere you go, and naturally, it’s much cheaper at places and stores or the main street than your Koh Samui resort.

-Hire a Car – It’ll be safer
+Hire a Car – It’ll be safer for you

-You may have heard of them, they have been around a while, you know a four-wheeled vehicle that is enclosed all around you and has an engine front.
-Driving a car is an excellent way of getting around the island, you can go where you want and do what you want when you want.
+You may have heard of them; they have been around a while, you know, a four-wheeled vehicle that is enclosed all around you and has an engine front.
+Driving a car is an excellent way of getting around the island.
+You can go where you want and do what you want when you want.
 It’s like being your own Koh Samui guide.

 It is the freedom that comes with driving your car.
-As with the bikes, a car can be hired all around Koh Samui including the resort.
-Just a memo, in Thailand they drive on the left, which is great for Aussies like me.
+As with the bikes, a car can be hired all around Koh Samui, including the resort.
+Just a memo, in Thailand, they drive on the left, which is great for Aussies like me.
 To hire a car around the island, check this link and be pre-prepared for when you visit Koh Samui.